nischi/MMM-Face-Reco-DNN/README.md

       everyoneClass: 'everyone',
       // Set of modules that are always shown - show if there is a face or no face detected
       alwaysClass: 'always',
-      // xml to recognize with haarcascae
+      // xml to recognize with haarcascade
       cascade: 'modules/MMM-Face-Reco-DNN/model/haarcascade_frontalface_default.xml',
       // pre encoded pickle with the faces
       encodings: 'modules/MMM-Face-Reco-DNN/model/encodings.pickle',